latoulicious/SIPP/README.md

 > Additional Notes:

 * The server will typically connect to a PostgreSQL database.
 Setup your database and configure connection settings in the server's environment.

-## Contributing

-We greatly appreciate contributions to this project!
-If you have improvements, bug fixes, or new features you'd like to suggest, please:

-* Open an issue: Describe the proposed change or issue in detail.
-This helps us track discussions and understand the context for potential contributions.

-* Submit a pull request: Fork the repository, make your changes, and submit a pull request for review.
-Be sure to follow any established coding standards and conventions.

-For more detailed guidelines on our contribution process, please refer to our [CONTRIBUTING](https://github.com/latoulicious/SIPP/blob/server/CONTRIBUTING.md).

 ## License